Get Real Founder Stories and Practical Frameworks Delivered to Your Inbox Weekly!

 • Unlimited personal liability: This is a big one.
 If your business faces debts or legal issues, your personal assets could be at risk.

-• Less business continuity: The future of your business is tied to you.
-If you decide to stop or if anything happens to you, the business ceases too, which can impact long-term contracts and relationships.
+• Less business continuity: Your business’s future is tied to you.
+If you decide to stop or if anything happens to you, the business ceases, too, which can impact long-term contracts and relationships.

-• Potential tax disadvantages: While taxes are simpler, you might end up paying more in self-employment taxes compared to other structures.
+• Potential tax disadvantages: While taxes are simpler, self-employment might result in higher taxes than other structures.

 Steps to Start a Sole Proprietorship in South Dakota